dragoniods/git-commit-ai/README.md

   git-commit-ai -d changes.diff                    # Read diff from file git-commit-ai -o commit_message.md "$(git diff)" # Save to file
 ```

-### Ticket Number Detection

-The program automatically detects ticket numbers in your branch name that match the pattern DOT-XXXX (where XXXX is a 4-digit number) and includes them in the commit message.
-For example:

-- If your branch is named `feature/DOT-1234-add-new-feature`, the program will extract `DOT-1234`
-- If your branch is named `hotfix/DOT-5678-fix-critical-bug`, the program will extract `DOT-5678`

-This happens automatically without any additional configuration.

 ### Default File Locations